Interest Group Invitation

 Challenges in lipid trafficking and metabolism

-Hosted by: Chuck Chen, Blake Hopiavuori, and Kevin Lin
+Hosted by: Chuck Chen, United States of America; Blake Hopiavuori, United States of America; and Kevin Lin, United States of America

 A major challenge we face as lipid biologists, is the inability to accurately and reproducibly track lipids as they are trafficked intracellularly.
 Cellular membranes have unique lipid profiles, but for example, how do cells distinguish between a 26:0-containing (dihydro) ceramide and a 22:6n3-containing phosphatidylcholine?
 Are there unique chaperones for specific lipids?
 How are lipid molecules recognized by such chaperones?
 Is it based on the electron cloud signature of a specific lipid or purely structural configurations?